Table of Contents

 - Where can visitors park?

-- What do I need to know in order to purchase a permit?
+- What do I need to know in order to purchase a Student or Employee Permit?

 - Can I pick up a quarterly permit on campus?